Computer model locks in Jets vs. Falcons picks, score prediction, SGP for NFL Week 13

 The New York Jets continue their search for a third win when they host the Atlanta Falcons in Week 13 of the NFL season.
 New York (2-9) is mired in the latest of a long line of lost seasons, while Atlanta (4-7) has lost starting quarterback Michael Penix Jr. to a torn ACL and will now rely on veteran Kirk Cousins under center.

 Kickoff from MetLife Stadium is set for 1 p.m.
-ET on FOX.
-The Falcons are 2.5-point favorites, according to the latest Jets vs. Falcons odds.
-The over/under for total points scored is 39.5.
+ET.
+The Falcons are three-point favorites, according to the latest Jets vs. Falcons odds.
+The over/under for total points scored is 38.5.
 Before making any Jets vs. Falcons picks, make sure you check out the NFL picks from the SportsLine Projection Model.

-Click here to bet Jets vs. Falcons at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses:
+Click here to bet Falcons vs. Jets at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses:

 Where to bet on Jets vs. Falcons